abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![An equivalence diagram](../11_natural_transformations/equivalent_orders_functors.svg)

-The answer becomes trivial if we draw the isomorphism arrows connecting the three "interesting" objects in a different way (remember, this is the same category on the top and the bottom) --- we can see that these are exactly the arrows that enable us to construct a an isomorphism between the two functors (the others are just identity arrows).
+The answer becomes trivial if we draw the isomorphism arrows connecting the three "interesting" objects in a different way (remember, this is the same category on the top and the bottom) --- we can see that these are exactly the arrows that enable us to construct an isomorphism between the two functors (the others are just identity arrows).

 ![An equivalence diagram, showing a transformation](../11_natural_transformations/equivalent_orders_transformation.svg)

 And when would this isomorphism be such that preserves the structure of the category (so that each morphism from the output of the composite functor has an equivalent one in the output of the identity)?
-Exactly when the isomorphism is *natural* i.e. when every morphism points to a commuting square -- this ensures not only that no morphism is lost, when applying the composite functor, but that the morphisms in the target of the functor behave in the same way as their counterparts in the source.
+Exactly when the isomorphism is *natural* i.e. when every morphism is mapped to a commuting square, e.g. here is the commuting square of the morphism that is marked in red.

 ![ An equivalence diagram, showing a natural transformation](../11_natural_transformations/equivalent_orders_natural_transformation.svg)

+i.e. naturality condition assures us that the morphisms in the target of the functor behave in the same way as their counterparts in the source.

 With this, we are finished with categorical equivalence, but not with natural transformations --- natural transformations are a very general concept, and categorical equivalences are only a very narrow case of them.